Why Do Golf Balls Break Towards Water? (Explained)

 Final Thoughts

 Contrary to popular belief, golf balls do not always break toward bodies of water.
-But gravity pulling your ball down toward a slope’s lowest point.
+But gravity pulls your ball down toward a slope’s lowest point.
 Which usually is in the direction of water.

-It’s not easy to putt and sometimes looking for a hack here or there is what we think we need to fix our short game.
-But honestly, learning to read the green effectively and playing smart and practicing will get you the best results.
+It’s not easy to putt, and sometimes looking for a hack is what we think we need to fix our short game.
+But honestly, learning to read the green effectively playing smart, and practicing will get you the best results.

 Similar Posts